Basil Facts

 Plant breeders have developed dozens of varieties of basil with a wide range of leaf colors and sizes, scents, and flavors.
 Here are some of the most popular:

-Genovese basil has large, deep green leaves and is popular for making pesto.
+- Genovese basil has large, deep green leaves and is popular for making pesto.

-Opal basil’s deep purple leaves are a stunning addition to salads, garnishes and flavored vinegars.
+- Opal basil’s deep purple leaves are a stunning addition to salads, garnishes, and flavored vinegars.

-Cinnamon basil has the distinctive spicy flavor and aroma of cinnamon.
+- Cinnamon basil has the distinctive spicy flavor and aroma of cinnamon.

-Lemon basil and lime basil have citrusy scents and flavors.
+- Lemon basil and lime basil have citrusy scents and flavors.

-Thai basil has an anise-clove aroma and spicy flavor and is popular in soups and curries.
+- Thai basil has an anise-clove aroma and spicy flavor and is popular in soups and curries.

-Opal basil and Thai basil have especially attractive flowers that make them beautiful additions to floral arrangements.
+- Opal basil and Thai basil have especially attractive flowers that make them beautiful additions to floral arrangements.

 Site Selection and Preparation

 Basil needs full sun — at least six hours of direct sun each day — and rich, moist, well-drained soil.
-Raised beds are ideal for growing basil, because the soil warms up faster in spring than the soil in in-ground beds.
-Loosen soil to a depth of at least 8” and mix in some compost and slow-release fertilizer.
+Raised beds are ideal for growing basil because the soil warms up faster in spring than the soil in in-ground beds.
+Loosen the soil to a depth of at least 8” and mix in some compost and slow-release fertilizer.
 Basil is also ideal for growing in containers.

 Starting Seeds Indoors